 The last Dooto issue was "You're An Angel" and "Mr. Junkman" (both led by Cleve).
 They were released on an EP (backed with two Medallions sides) in April 1960.
 Were they older masters or current ones?
 Once again, I have no idea.
 They finally broke with Dootsie Williams in 1960, and continued performing for another two years.

 In December 1960, the Penguins were part of a little-known Alan Freed show, probably the last in his "Christmas Jubilee" series.
 By now, Freed was a DJ on KDAY in Santa Monica, California.
-I don't know where it was held, but all the acts, with the exception of Jackie Wilson and Gerry Granahan, were from California: the Olympics, Johnny Otis, H.B.
+Held at the United Artists Theater in Los Angeles, all the acts, with the exception of Jackie Wilson and Gerry Granahan, were from California: the Olympics, Johnny Otis, H.B.
 Barnum, Don & Dewey, the Carlos Brothers, Al Kasha, Rosie Hamlin, and Christy Cummins.